-I am a computational social science researcher and doctoral candidate at Indiana University's Department of Political Science and a fellow at the IU Russian Studies Workshop.
-I study how corruption influences elite and mass behavior in authoritarian settings.
-My dissertation, "The Logic of Anti-Corruption Campaigns, uses original data that differentiates among anti-corruption tools and analytic narratives that portray anti-corruption campaigns in the Soviet Union and Post-Soviet Russia to show how autocrats use anti-corruption campaigns to maintain regime stability.
+I am a computational social science researcher and doctoral candidate at Indiana University's Department of Political Science, as well as a graduate fellow at the IU Russian Studies Workshop.
+I study how corruption influences elite and mass behavior in authoritarian contexts.
+My dissertation, The Logic of Anti-Corruption Campaigns, uses original data that differentiates among anti-corruption tools and analytic narratives that portray anti-corruption campaigns in the Soviet Union and Post-Soviet Russia to show how autocrats use anti-corruption campaigns to maintain regime stability.